sldesnoo-Delft/q1pulse/README.md

 Note: the q1 core has a head start of 200 ns.
 It starts at t = -200 ns.
 This accounts for the time the real-time executor waits in wait_sync.

+## Program dumps (on error)

+When the execution of a program fails the program of all sequencers will be written to the user directory `~/.q1`.
+The files in this directory can be opened with Q1ProgramBrowser of Q1Simulator.

+A dump can also be made manually with `q1asm_dump(cluster)`.
+This retrieves the program from cluster (using qcodes cache) and saves it.